INTI-CMNB/kicad_auto_test/README.md

 Notes:
 * git is used by coveralls
 * imagemagick and ghostscipt are used to compare images and PDFs on tests
+* librsvg2-bin is used to add SVG support to imagemagick
 * x11-utils provides xprop